Sean Penn's Wife Leila George Files for Divorce After One Year of Marriage - E! Online

 It's over between Sean Penn and wife Leila George.

 On Friday, Oct.
-15, the 29-year-old Australian-born actress filed for divorce from the 61-year-old Oscar winner in a Los Angeles court after a little more than one year of marriage, according to multiple reports.
+15, the 29-year-old Australian-born actress filed for divorce from the 61-year-old Oscar winner in a Los Angeles court after a little more than one year of marriage, according to online records obtained by E!
+News.

 The star's reps had no immediate comment on the divorce filing when reached by E!
 News.